VAN HORN PUBLIC LIBRARY- PINE ISLAND

-- Users will respect the privacy of other users, and will refrain from attempting to view or read material being used by others.
+- Patrons will respect the privacy of other users, and will refrain from attempting to view or read material being used by others.

-- Customers should notify library staff immediately if they experience any problems with the equipment, software, or accessing a website.
+- Patrons should notify library staff immediately if they experience any problems with the equipment, software, or accessing a website.
 Request for the disabling of the filter, should be taken to the staff.

 - Headphones are available for loan at the circulation desk and should be used when viewing video or other programs that use audio.